OCA-Creations/Mack/README.md

 - [License](#license)

 ## What
+Mack is not a new way to write code.
+In fact, it aims to be the exact opposite - the functionality that Mack provides should directly augment the code that you write, and seem as natural as any functionality from SwiftUI.
+The main idea behind the library is to impliment lower-level solutions that are commonly used or workarounds that are currently necessary.
+For example, SwiftUI does not currently have a way to detect a right click on a `View`.
+Following Apple paradigms as closely as possible, the `.onRightClick` modifier provides the same structure as a native modifier, `.onTapGesture`, but adds a feature.
+### The Ultimate Goal
+"Import and forget": *Developers shouldn't even realize they are using features provided by Mack*.
+Functionality should feel so *right*, so *native*, that they can type code that Mack provides like it is part of the standard libraries.
+This is a long way off, but in the end, a developer should be able to use Mack easily and naturally.

 ## Features

-- **Easy to use**: Mack's clean syntax and comprehensive documentation make it a breeze to pick up and integrate into your project.
+- **Easy to use**: Mack's natural syntax and comprehensive documentation make it a breeze to pick up and integrate into your project.
-- **Stylish by default**: With a handpicked selection of beautiful, customizable default styles, your app will look professional without spending hours on design.
-- **Focused on performance**: Optimized for high performance and built on top of Apple's SwiftUI framework, Mack allows for seamless and fluid user interfaces.
-- **Cross-platform**: Supports iOS, macOS, tvOS, and watchOS right out of the box.
-Write your app once and target multiple platforms effortlessly.
-- **Composability**: Mack components play well with each other, making it easy to create modular building blocks for your app.
+- **Ultramodern**: Adding Mack to your project doesn't change any functionality.
+Mack only provides features that simplify development, but never replaces existing functionality.
+- **Commonly Used Types**: Created with fluidity in mind, Mack solves commonly encountered problems without you having to impliment a workaround.
+Everything included could (hopefully) be a part of the standard library, and Mack's types are ↩️
+- **Natively Written**: Mack follows Apple stylization guidelines, naming conventions, and documentation methods as closely as possible.
+Every Mack type should feel like something from out-of-the-box SwiftUI.
+- **Ultramodern**: Mack uses the latest interface technology and Swift versions (though it supports older versions as well), and intregrates directly with your current code.
+Import Mack and that's it - use all functionality as though it was there already.
-- **Customizability**: Modify Mack components to meet your design requirements, or create your own components with Mack's powerful styling and layout system.
+- **Customizability**: Modify Mack components to meet your own requirements, or propose new functionality to the library to solve your solutions.
+All of Mack aims to be as customizeable as possible.
-- **Localization**: Built-in support for multiple languages enables truly global apps.
-- **Accessibility**: Designed with accessibility in mind, Mack ensures your app can be used by everyone, including people with disabilities.

 ## Requirements

-- iOS 13.0+ / macOS 10.15+ / tvOS 13.0+ / watchOS 6.0+
+- macOS 13.0+
+- iOS Support not yet available, still a WIP
-- Swift 5.0+
+- Swift 5.5+ (not tested below 5.8)
-- Xcode 12.0+
+- Xcode 14.0+

 ## Installation